CRESYM/colib0.github.io/pages/models/generations/wind/iec_wt_type3/index.md

 </div>

 In <a href="#fig-torquePi" class="quarto-xref">Figure 5</a> the Torque
 PI Block can be seen.
-It it acts as a PI-controller and is a subsystem of the active power control in
+It acts as a PI-controller and is a subsystem of the active power control in
 <a href="#fig-wtPControl" class="quarto-xref">Figure 3</a> [6].

 For the calculation of the speed error input $$\omega_\mathrm{err}$$ and